No. 10 Squadron RAAF: Post-war

 Since the 1980s, No. 10 Squadron has contributed to the RAAF maritime patrol detachment based at Butterworth Air Base in Malaysia as part of Operation Gateway.
 More recently, it supported the Australian-led intervention into East Timor in 1999, and contributed to the Australian maritime patrol detachment based in the Persian Gulf since 2003.
 In this role the squadron supported coalition operations in Afghanistan and Iraq, and undertaken border protection duties as part of Operation Resolute.
-In 2018, 10 Squadron was assigned to No. 42 Wing RAAF, where it continued to operate two AP-3C(EW) Orions in an electronic warfare role.
+In 2019, 10 Squadron was assigned to No. 42 Wing RAAF, where it continued to operate two AP-3C(EW) Orions in an electronic warfare role.

 In December 2020 Wing Commander Marija Jovanovich assumed command of the squadron, becoming the third woman to lead a RAAF flying squadron.
 No. 10 Squadron became the first RAAF flying squadron to simultaneously have a female commanding officer and a female executive officer in 2021, when Squadron Leader Jenna Higgins took up the role.

+On 4 September 2023, No. 42 Wing was disbanded and No. 10 Squadron was transferred back to No. 92 Wing.

-The two AP-3C(EW) Orion electronic warfare aircraft flew their final mission in December 2023 and the type has been retired from service.
-They are being replaced by four MC-55A Peregrine ISREW / SIGINT / ELINT aircraft, due to enter service in 2023-24.
-Upon the retirement of the AP-3C(EW), 10 Squadron was re-assigned to No. 92 Wing RAAF.
+In December 2023, the two AP-3C(EW) Orion electronic warfare aircraft flew their final mission and the type was retired from service.
+They are being replaced by four MC-55A Peregrine ISREW / SIGINT / ELINT aircraft.

-According to 2020 parliamentary reports, forward-operating bases located at RAAF bases at the Cocos (Keeling) Islands, Townsville and Darwin will enable the MC-55A, based at RAAF Base Edinburgh in South Australia, to "project into Australia's area of interest".
+No. 10 Squadron's first MC-55A Peregrine arrived in Australia in January 2026.
+The remaining three MC-55A Peregrines are scheduled to be delivered in 2026.
+The primary operating base for the MC-55A Peregrines will be RAAF Base Edinburgh, and they will also operate from two forward operating bases at RAAF Base Darwin and at Cocos (Keeling) Islands Airport to "project into Australia's area of interest".